Rum and Coke

 Rum and Coke, or the Cuba libre (/ˌkjuːbə ˈliːbreɪ/ KEW-bə-_-LEE-bray, [ˈkuβa ˈliβɾe]; literally "Free Cuba"), is a highball cocktail consisting of cola, rum, and in many recipes lime juice on ice.
-Traditionally, the cola ingredient is Coca-Cola ("Coke") and the alcohol is a light rum such as Bacardí; however, the drink may be made with various types of rums and cola brands, and lime juice may or may not be included.
+Traditionally, the cola ingredient is Coca-Cola ("Coke") and the alcohol is a light rum such as Bacardi; however, the drink may be made with various types of rums and cola brands, and lime juice may or may not be included.

 The cocktail originated in the early 20th century in Cuba, after the country won independence in the Spanish–American War.
 It subsequently became popular across Cuba, the United States, and other countries.
-Its simple recipe and inexpensive, ubiquitous ingredients have made it one of the world's most-popular alcoholic drinks.
+Its simple recipe and inexpensive, ubiquitous ingredients have made it one of the world's most popular alcoholic drinks.
 Drink critics often consider the drink mediocre, but it has been noted for its historical significance.